fkordon/GaNyMEDE/README.md

 	- the archive to be deployed on France Université Numérique
 	- and more later? ;-)

-Website: the minimum files for the web site (others are generated)
+Website: the minimum files for the web site (others are generated).
+Basically, you should only change the content of content/entree.html that describes the course you want to deploy.
+The rest is generated automaically from the metadata you provide in the ConstructionData directory

+MPORTANT: please use only the make command from this directory to generate either the companion web site or the archive for your MOOC/distance learning infrastructure. type "make" toget a minimal help.

 Usage
 -----